Barsch2006/ATecVue/README.md

 1. Finish Routes in the Backend
 2. Fetch and Requests in the Frontend
-3. Responses in the Frontend
+3. Response-Handling in the Frontend

 ## Routes